ritza-co/codecapsules-docs/docs/deployment/how-to-deploy-static-file-share-flask-caddy.md

 We'll use three capsules: a Data Capsule to store the files, a Backend Capsule for the Flask upload server and a Docker Capsule for the Caddy file server.

-After following the guide, you'll be able to upload files in the Flask application and see a file listing and get public links to your uploaded files in the Caddy application, as shown below.
+After following the guide, you'll be able to upload files in the Flask application, see a file listing, and get public links to your uploaded files in the Caddy application, as shown below.

 ![Flask upload server and Caddy file server](../assets/deployment/how-to-deploy-static-file-share-flask-caddy/upload-download.png)